 Through the sharing of this work, I’ve also come to understand more deeply the archetypal forces moving through each of us as we navigate our earthly existence.

 The mandala principle has provided me with a thorough understanding of how Life and Death, those most dynamic aspects of Existence, work.

 Through this practice, I can’t fail to be in touch with the underlying sacred geometry that forms the fabric of our everyday reality and touch the still, silent places out of which all of it is birthed.

-My eternal thanks to Dr Jung and his dedicated students (particularly the art therapist Joan Kellogg) who chose to share this ancient wisdom with the contemporary world of the Western mind, thereby offering us all a key with which to unlock some of our greatest mysteries.
+My eternal thanks to Dr Jung and his dedicated students (particularly the art therapist Joan Kellogg) who chose to share this ancient wisdom with the contemporary world of the Western mind, thereby offering us all a key with which to unlock the secrets of Self.

 “Mandala is a Sanskrit word that means ‘society.’